adielliot37/Storacha-ves/README.md

 ## Technical Flow

+### 1. Key Management and Encryption Setup
+1. Before encryption, the system checks for existing keys in memory.
+2. If no key exists, the user is prompted to:
+   - Generate a new AES-256-GCM key (with automatic encrypted backup)
+   - Import an existing encrypted key file
+   - Derive a key from password using PBKDF2
+3. For generated keys, an automatic encrypted backup is created and downloaded.
+4. For password-derived keys, password strength is validated (minimum 8 characters, mixed case, numbers, symbols).

-### 1. Encryption and Upload
+### 2. Encryption and Upload
-1. The user selects a file in the browser.
+1. The user selects a file (validated against 10MB limit).
-2. The app generates an AES-256-GCM key using WebCrypto and stores it only in memory (React state).
-3. The file is split into 4MB chunks.
+2. The file is split into 4MB chunks.
-4. For each chunk:
+3. For each chunk:
    - Generate a random 12-byte IV.
-   - Encrypt the chunk with AES-256-GCM using the key and IV.
+   - Encrypt the chunk with AES-256-GCM using the established key and IV.
    - Compute SHA-256 hash of the ciphertext.
    - Send the ciphertext to the server with `POST /upload-chunk`.
-5. The server calls MCP REST `tools/call` with method `upload` and receives:
+4. The server calls MCP REST `tools/call` with method `upload` and receives:
    - `payload.files[name]['/']` → File CID (used in `chunkCIDs`)
    - `payload.root['/']` → Root CID (not used in retrieval)
-6. The client collects all chunk CIDs and SHA-256 hashes to build a Merkle tree and compute the Merkle root.
+5. The client collects all chunk CIDs and SHA-256 hashes to build a Merkle tree and compute the Merkle root.
-7. A manifest JSON is created containing:
-   - version
-   - original filename
-   - total file size
-   - chunk size
-   - `leaves`: array of ciphertext SHA-256 hashes
-   - `merkleRootSHA256`
-   - `chunkCIDs`: CIDs for each encrypted chunk
-   - `ivs`: initialization vectors for each chunk
-   - encryption and hash algorithm info
-8. The manifest is uploaded via `POST /upload-manifest` and its CID is stored.
+6. A manifest JSON is created and uploaded via `POST /upload-manifest`.
+7. The manifest is stored in local browser history (last 10 manifests) for recovery.

-### 2. Verification (Challenge)
+### 3. Verification (Challenge)
-1. On “Challenge”, a random chunk index is selected.
+1. A random chunk index is selected from the manifest.
 2. The chunk is fetched from IPFS using its CID.
-3. SHA-256 hash is computed and compared against the manifest’s stored hash using a Merkle proof.
+3. SHA-256 hash is computed and compared against the manifest's stored hash using a Merkle proof.
 4. If the proof matches the Merkle root, integrity is verified without decryption.

-### 3. Decryption
+### 4. Decryption
-1. On “Decrypt”, all chunk CIDs are fetched from IPFS.
+1. All chunk CIDs are fetched from IPFS in sequence.
-2. Each chunk is decrypted with AES-256-GCM using the IV from the manifest and the AES key in memory.
+2. Each chunk is decrypted with AES-256-GCM using the IV from the manifest and the AES key.
 3. The decrypted chunks are concatenated into the original file for download.
+4. Progress tracking shows completion percentage and estimated time remaining.

 ## Key Storage and Security

+### Key Management Security
-- The AES key is generated and stored only in browser memory during the session.
+- AES keys are generated using WebCrypto API and stored only in browser memory during the session.
-- It is never uploaded to the server or stored on Storacha.
+- Keys are never uploaded to the server or stored on Storacha.
+- Automatic encrypted key backups use PBKDF2 (100,000 iterations, SHA-256) for password protection.
+- Exported key files contain: encrypted key data, salt, IV, timestamp, and version information.

+### Cryptographic Security
 - Without the AES key, encrypted chunks cannot be decrypted even if their CIDs and IVs are known.
+- Merkle tree verification ensures data integrity without requiring decryption.
+- Each chunk uses a unique random IV, preventing replay attacks.
+- Password-derived keys use cryptographically secure salt generation.

 ## How to Run
 ### Backend